LoyolaLawTech/HeirShares/README.md

-**HeirShares
+##HeirShares

-This is an under-development tool to help determine each heir's portion of an estate under Louisiana law
+This is an under-development tool to help determine each heir's portion of an estate under Louisiana law.